geerlingguy/jeffgeerling-com/README.md

 ## Local Environment

-Make sure you have Docker installed, then run the following commands (in the same directory as this README file):
+Make sure you have PHP, the Symfony CLI and Docker installed, then run the following commands (in the same directory as this README file):

-  1. Build the local Drupal docker image:

-     ```
-     docker build -t jeffgeerling-com:latest .
-     ```

-  2. Start the local development environment with Docker Compose:

-     ```
+    cp web/sites/default/example.settings.local.php web/sites/default/settings.local.php
     docker-compose up -d
-     ```
+    symfony serve --no-tls -d

-After setup is complete (assuming the site is installed), visit http://localhost/ to see the Drupal site.
+After setup is complete (assuming the site is installed), visit http://localhost:8000/ to see the Drupal site.

+> Note: If OPcache is not enabled PHP will run very slow.
+Run `php -v` and verify it outputs 'with Zend OPcache'!

 ### Installing Drupal

 You can install Drupal using the install wizard, but we like to use Drush for more automation:

-    docker-compose exec drupal bash -c 'drush site:install minimal --db-url="mysql://drupal:$DRUPAL_DATABASE_PASSWORD@$DRUPAL_DATABASE_HOST/drupal" --site-name="Jeff Geerling" --existing-config -y'
+    ./vendor/bin/drush site:install minimal --db-url="mysql://drupal:drupal@127.0.0.1/drupal" --site-name="Jeff Geerling" --existing-config -y

 > **Note**: It's preferred you store the database connection details in a separate `settings.local.php` file; otherwise, Drupal will try to stuff the connection details into the main `settings.php` file.
 Sensitive information like database passwords should _not_ be stored in this repository's `settings.php`.